Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Related Work

-\paragraph{General Capabilities of LLMs.} Large language models (LLMs) have demonstrated impressive general capabilities across a variety of NLP tasks, including text generation, translation, summarization, and reasoning ~\cite{abdelali-etal-2024-larabench}.
+LLMs have shown strong generalization across a broad range of NLP tasks, including text generation, translation, summarization, and reasoning~\cite{abdelali-etal-2024-larabench}.
 At sufficient scale, LLMs exhibit \textit{emergent abilities}, such as multi-step inference and commonsense reasoning \cite{bubeck2023sparks,weichain}.
 Prompting techniques like few-shot and chain-of-thought (CoT) significantly enhance performance on reasoning-heavy tasks \cite{kojima2022large,weichain}.
 However, most evaluations focus on English or high-resource languages.
 Performance often degrades on morphologically rich or low-resource languages such as Arabic, particularly in dialectal contexts \cite{mousi-etal-2025-aradice,muennighoff-etal-2023-crosslingual}.